junxit/us-congress-bills-114/bill.md

   - **(B)** preventing environmental damage resulting from trail deterioration;
   - **(C)** protecting public safety; and
   - **(D)** averting future deferred maintenance costs.
-- **(9)** *Volunteer* The term Volunteer has the same meaning given that term in section 553.101 of title 29, Code of Federal Regulations.
+- **(9)** *Volunteer* The term “volunteer” means an individual whose services are accepted by the Secretary without compensation under the Volunteers in the National Forests Act of 1972 (16 U.S.C.
+558a et seq.).

 ## § 4.
 National forest system trails volunteer and partnership strategy